Skip to content

 }

-• Each event is POSTed to every matching active subscription, with a 5-second timeout.
+• Each event is POSTed to every matching active subscription, with a 5-second timeout per attempt.

 • Endpoints must be https://.